 (My old school once tried to ban “A Day No Pigs Will Die.”
 We protested to the school board; that’s how I know about this stuff.)

 My dad was writing a memoir with his high school Freshmen.
 (He’ll never finish it, BTW.)
-I ask him, “How do you decide which stories?”
+I asked him, “How do you decide which stories?”

-“It’s the ones that’ll ring a bell in my heart when I’m 99,” he says.
+“I write the stories that will still ring a bell in my heart when I’m 99,” he says.

 Mom and Dad were killed.

-A guy in a truck ran a red light; my parents swerved to avoid him and rolled over and over down this steep hill.
+A guy in a truck ran a stop light; my parents swerved to avoid him and rolled over and over down this steep hill.

 They wouldn’t let us see Mom and Dad after the accident.
 This means that the last time I saw them was about 5 PM.
 Mimi and Pop (my grandparents) had come over to babysit for date night.
-I was on our front porch in my PJ’s.
-Toothpaste and timer-controlled electric toothbrush competed with words in my mouth.
-I was telling Dad that Pop and I were going to play Settlers of Catan.
+I was on our front porch in my PJ’s, electric- tooth brushing while telling Dad that Pop and I were going to play Settlers of Catan.

-So, didn’t even give them a good night kiss.
+So, I didn’t even give them a good night kiss.

-Since that night, me, Clyde, Sam (they’re twins) and Mimi and Pop sip and gulp from a Huge Cup of Sorrow.
+Since that night, me, Clyde, Sam (they’re twins) and Mimi and Pop sip and gulp from this Huge Cup of Sorrow.

 I notice, though, even on the worst days I see OVER the lip of the cup a tiny bit.
 It’s because I’m trying to write to understand what’s happening.
 I’m trying to hold myself together by grabbing at words.

 Stories jump up and down to get my attention.

 I’m like this lady Pop told me about.
 She thinks someone is trying to poison her, so pretty soon, since she expects it, all her food begins to taste funny.
 Because I’m on the look-out for stories that will shed light, I find them.
 All around me.
 Just waiting for me to pick them up.

 My memories are organized like our minivan (the one that rolled down the embankment.)
 Before it got squashed, it had three rows of seats, but, we used this van differently from other families.